-A week later, there was a 2-hour thunderstorm.
+A week later, there was a two-hour thunderstorm.
 While the dog was alert to this in the early dawn, after closing the windows, she was calm and asleep again.

-The separation anxiety piece wasn't as dramatic, but a marked improvement with time.
+The separation anxiety piece wasn't as dramatic, but improved remarkably with time.
 For this, the collar and the Adaptil spray was used when the dog was in their crate with a Kong toy.
 After a few trials, they are now calm in their crate, no whining.

 The dog is a mild noise phobia case at this writing, and Adaptil is effective for them.
 Adaptil may also be used safely in conjunction with other therapies.